 Registered Sex Offenders

-All newly admitted students who are classified as registered sex offenders must identify themselves by meeting with the Dean of Student Services PRIOR to registering for classes.
+All newly admitted students who are classified as registered sex offenders must identify themselves by meeting with the Dean of Students PRIOR to registering for classes.

 Use of Social Security Numbers